aragon/osx/packages/contracts/docs/osx/01-how-it-works/01-core/02-permissions/01-conditions.md

 By implementing the `isGranted` function, any number of custom conditions can be added to the permission.
 These conditions can be based on

-- the specific properties of
+- The specific properties of

-  - the caller `who`
+  - The caller `who`
-  - the target `where`
+  - The target `where`

-- the calldata `_data` of the function such as
+- The calldata `_data` of the function such as

-  - parameter values
+  - Parameter values
-  - function signature
+  - Function signature

-- general on-chain data such as
+- General on-chain data such as

-  - timestamps
+  - Timestamps
-  - token ownership
+  - Token ownership
-  - entries in curated registries
+  - Entries in curated registries

 - off-chain data being made available through oracle services (e.g., [chain.link](https://chain.link/), [witnet.io](https://witnet.io/)) such as

-  - market data
+  - Market data
-  - weather data
+  - Weather data
-  - scientific data
+  - Scientific data
-  - sports data
+  - Sports data

 The following examples illustrate